jenkinsci/pipeline-cloudwatch-logs-plugin/README.md

 Job names involving unusual characters may not work.

+Log stream names are derived from job names, so if you rename a job the logs for historical builds will not be displayed.

 Pending [JEP-207](https://jenkins.io/jep/207), the plugin takes effect immediately upon installation, and there is no record in `build.xml` that logs are in CloudWatch Logs.
 Also historical builds logs using a `log` file will not be displayable.